Invocatis/motif/README.md

 ## Set patterns

 Sets work differently than all of our previous patterns.
-Given a set matching against an atomic target, motif checks that at least one of the set's patterns matches against the given target.
+Given an atomic value matching against a set, motif checks that at least one of the set's patterns matches the given target.
 Given a seqable target, motif checks that all values in the collection match the set.

 ```clojure
 (matches? #{1 2 3} 1) ;=> true